You may have noticed that a widget appears on the image overfly with the mouse in your Divi publications?

 Notez : il s'agit du même code utilisé pour la méthode Code Snippet, mis à part que celui-ci embarque les balises <script>

-3 - What is the best method?
+3 - What's the best method?

 Salut Lydia,